-Director of Administration & Finance
+Administration & Finance

-The Director of Administration & Finance, who also serves as Collector-Treasurer, oversees all City financial matters, including the functions of the Treasury, Assessing, Auditing, and Purchasing Departments, as well as the Office of Budget Management (OBM), and the State-Boston Retirement Board.
+Oversight of the Administration & Finance Cabinet is divided between two cabinet chiefs.
+The Chief Financial Officer (CFO) oversees all City financial matters, including the functions of the Treasury, Assessing, Auditing, and Purchasing Departments, as well as the Office of Budget Management (OBM), the Boston Public Library and the Registry Division.

+The Chief of Personnel & Labor Relations oversees Human Resources (including Workers' Compensation, Health Insurance, the Workers' Compensation Fund, and Unemployment Compensation), the Office of Labor Relations and the State-Boston Retirement Board.
 The Retirement Board, an independent board under Chapter 306 of the Acts of 1996, is funded through investment earnings, but remains part of the Administration & Finance Cabinet.

-The Director of Administration & Finance also oversees Human Resources (including Workers' Compensation, Health Insurance, the Workers' Compensation Fund, and Unemployment Compensation), the Boston Public Library, Registry Division, and the Office of Labor Relations.

-The Director of Administration & Finance reports directly to the Mayor.
+The CFO and the Chief of Personnel & Labor Relations report directly to the Mayor.